-Now that yesterday's blog talked about statistics and facts.
-Let's talk about what makes a teen at risk for suicide.
+Yesterday's blog talked about statistics and facts and today we're going to address a few risk factors for teens.
 There are times in a teen's life where certain things can cause them to be more at risk for, or vulnerable to suicide.
-Some of these include: Teen Depression
+Some of these include:

 Substance Abuse Problems

 Alcohol and some drugs have depressive effects on the brain.
 Misuse of substances can bring on serious depression and subsequent suicidal ideation.
 This risk is even higher in those who might be prone to depression because of their biology, family history, or current stress level.
-Many suicide attempts occur when a teen is under the influence of a substance, as the alcohol or drugs alter a person’s judgement and ability to look at risks, think of solutions to problems, and make good choices.
+Many suicide attempts occur when a teen is under the influence of a substance.
+This will alter a person’s judgement and ability to look at risks, think of solutions to problems, and make good choices.

 Other risk factors include but are not limited to: